 Is there any follow-up treatment after the initial antibiotic dose?

 Treatment does not protect you from getting syphilis again.
-You can get syphilis again after being cured if you are exposed to it.
+You can get syphilis again.